 Calhoun Community College offers certain technical/vocational programs for inmates at the Limestone Correctional Facility at Capshaw.
 Available only to the incarcerated who have appropriate educational credentials, programs include Auto Body Repair, Auto Mechanics, Carpentry, Design Drafting, Horticulture, Masonry, Upholstery, and Welding.
-Also, courses are offered toward the GED test.
+Adult literacy and Adult Basic Education classes are offered which can lead to passage of the GED test.
 For further information about the Limestone Correctional Facility programs, contact the Director for LCF Calhoun, 306-2617 or 216-2207.